toologicbv/cardiacSegUncertainty/README.md

 # Automatic segmentation and detection of segmentation inaccuracies in cardiac MRI using prediction uncertainties

-## Under construction - super-resolution - segmentation
-Try to train a segmentation model that can segment these high resolution (z-axis) cardiac MR volumes.

 ## Evaluation steps

 ### Train MC model (for ACDC or ARVC dataset)